KevinRK29/Mailspress/README.md

 # Functions

-- Can purchase credits with real money
+- Purchase credits with real money
+- Create custom survey in exchange for credits
-- Can send surveys to a large list of recipients
+- Send personalized survey to a large list of recipients
+- Receive feedback/response from recipients who took part in the survey

 # Means